RoamGuru Roam Guru

 Spring weather here means layers.
 March can still feel like winter's reluctant farewell party—temperatures around 6-11°C, rain that comes horizontally, winds that will steal your hat.
 By May, you're looking at 11-16°C, longer evenings, and the kind of mild days that make you optimistic about British summers.
 The key is being prepared for four seasons in one afternoon.

-Day One: South Stack and Holyhead Mountain
+South Stack and Holyhead Mountain

 Start at the dramatic end.
 South Stack Lighthouse sits on a rocky island off Holy Island, connected to the mainland by a suspension bridge and 400 steps down the cliff face.
 In spring, the seabird colonies here are extraordinary—puffins, razorbills, guillemots, and thousands of gulls nesting on the sheer cliffs.